 - Applicants should have a drive to explore and apply.

 The position is available for one year initially, with the possibility of extension depending on funding and programmatic need.
 Salary is $60,000, plus benefits.

 To apply, please e-mail 1) cover letter that clearly articulates how your qualifications and experience make you a viable candidate for this position and should address the qualifications listed above, 2) a CV, and 3) the names and contact information (including e-mail addresses) of three professional references to Dr. Mark Davis, firstname.lastname@example.org.

 For hiring questions, please contact Amber Hall, HR Business Partner at email@example.com.

 University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.
 Convictions are not a bar to employment.
 As a qualifying federal contractor, the University of Illinois System uses E-Verify to verify employment eligibility.
-The University of Illinois System requires candidates selected for hire to disclose any documented findings of sexual misconduct or sexual harassment and to authorize inquiries to current and former employers regarding findings of sexual misconduct or sexual harassment.
+The University of Illinois System requires candidates selected for hire to disclose any documented finding of sexual misconduct or sexual harassment and to authorize inquiries to current and former employers regarding findings of sexual misconduct or sexual harassment.
 For more information, visit Policy on Consideration of Sexual Misconduct in Prior Employment.